pacha/vem-doc/content/index.rst

 mode, press `i`.
 To go back to command mode to execute additional actions, press `Ctrl-o`.

+By default, Vem is configured to map commands to the `QWERTY` keyboard layout.
+If you use `QWERTZ` or `AZERTY`, you need to configure your layout in `Vem's settings file </configuration.html#keyboard-layout>`_.

 Some basic actions in command mode are:

 .. container:: tabs layout